 Turns out that the Revolution, while an interesting design, is not the last word in light and rigid.
 I lost more weight, and bought a Quickie GPV (2 inches narrower yet!) to use as the upstairs wheelchair (see my home modification page).
 At first I thought I’d just get a depot wheelchair (as the chrome hospital monsters are called), but I checked prices and found that the GPV could be had for the same price as an Everest & Jennings Metro, it could function as a backup chair for everyday use, and it wouldn’t have those stupid footrests that stick out a mile!
 The GPV is great — much lighter than the Revolution — but difficult to get into my four door car because of its box construction.

 My current chair is a Top End Terminator Titanium.
 It’s lighter still than the GPV, has a 90 degree front rigging, so it can do tighter turns, and has 2 inches of dump (this means that the back of the seat is 2 inches lower than the front, for more stability in sitting).
-After a miserable week in Williamsburg learning that old bricks are very hard wheeling, I also got Frog Leg front castor forks, which provide some suspension and make a big difference on rough terrain.
+After a miserable week in Colonial Williamsburg learning that old bricks are very hard wheeling, I also got Frog Leg front castor forks, which provide some suspension and make a big difference on rough terrain.
 Finally, I got tired of friction brake locks that were constantly slipping and needing adjustment, and got D’s Locks instead – they are seriously wonderful and really lock the wheels.

 finding a good home for an old chair